-For helpful resources in writing your portfolio, please consult ADVANCE FADO resources: https://advance.uncc.edu/programming/programs/resources-all-faculty/faculty-procedures-policies-and-regulations-including-rpt.
+For helpful resources in writing your portfolio, please consult ADVANCE FADO resources:

-1. Candidate Narratives
+https://advance.uncc.edu/programming/programs/resources-all-faculty/faculty-procedures-policies-and-regulations-including-rpt.

-- (a) The candidate narratives represent the candidate's opportunity to provide an overview of their overall impact (personal statement) and summaries of impacts in the areas of teaching, research/scholarship/practice, and service.
-Narratives should be organized, cohesive documents with appropriate subheadings. - (b) Declaration of FMLA/COVID year extension a simple statement that alerts internal reviewers to take into consideration any duly granted extension when considering productivity over time. - (c) A current five-year plan and set of goals with related milestones (for candidates for promotion to professor only) - 2.
+- 1. Candidate Narratives - (a) The candidate narratives represent the candidate's opportunity to provide an overview of their overall impact (personal statement) and summaries of impacts in the areas of teaching, research/scholarship/practice, and service.
+Narratives should be organized, cohesive documents with appropriate subheadings. - (b) Declaration of FMLA extension a simple statement that alerts internal reviewers to take into consideration any duly granted extension when considering productivity over time. - (c) A current five-year plan and set of goals with related milestones (for tenure-track candidates only) - 2.
 CV - 3.
 Copies of results of Annual Reviews (i.e., signed letters from supervisor) - 4.
 Teaching Statement - 5.
 Course Evaluations (all electronic data including all student comments) - 6.
 Copies of all Peer Evaluations of Teaching - 7.
 Syllabi.
-Attach in chronological order the most recent course syllabus for each course taught.
-For tenure track reappointment and/or promotion, attach most current syllabi for each course taught since appointment to UNC Charlotte.
-For lecturer reappointment and/or promotion, attach most current syllabi for each course taught since last review period. - 8.
+Upload the most recent course syllabus for each course taught. - 8.
 Research Scholarship/Practice Statement - 9.
 Copies of Published Work - 10.
 Service Statement - 11.
 Completed Tables (detailing teaching, research/scholarship/practice, service) - 12.
 Appendices (copies of supporting materials referenced in any of the Statements)